wp-plugins/workbox-video-from-vimeo-youtube-plugin/readme.txt

 == Changelog ==

 = 2.0 =
 * Users can create as many galleries as they want.
-Each gallery cane be attached to one page.
+Each gallery can be attached to one page.
-*Videos sort order: displaying the most recently added videos at the top of the list.
+* Videos sort order: displaying the most recently added videos at the top of the list.